Updated August 12, 2017

 Without fail, I’ve always found a free kiosk and completed the questionnaire in a few short minutes.
 Whether it’s Vancouver, Montreal, Boston, Philadelphia or Los Angeles, the non-NEXUS alternative has always been a much longer process.
 A process that invariably involves a long snaking queue of travellers waiting to be interviewed by border services officers.
 In fact, one arrival in Boston from Zurich resulted in queuing to queue.
 The lines were so long, passengers from our SWISS flight were herded into two lines in a hallway while members of NEXUS and other trusted traveller programs simply skipped the lines and proceeded to the kiosks.

 Next came TSA (Transportation Security Administration) screening.
-As my boarding pass for the LAX to Boston flight had been issued in Taipei, it didn’t include a TSA Pre✓ designation.
+My boarding pass for the LAX to Boston flight had been issued in Taipei, and it didn’t include a TSA Pre✓ designation.
 As a result, I was directed to the non-NEXUS lane.
-The thought of joining a long queue and being further delayed because of extra screening measures imposed on non-NEXUS members wasn’t particularly attractive.
+The thought of joining a long queue with extra screening measures wasn’t particularly attractive.
 Instead, I headed to a United kiosk to obtain a United-issued boarding pass.
 With my NEXUS information in the system, the new boarding pass displayed the requisite TSA Pre✓ designation permitting access to the TSA Pre✓ lane.
-The queue was short, and the fact that shoes, belts, light jackets, laptops and 3-1-1 bags don’t have to be removed makes for an expedited trip through screening.
+The queue was short.
+It was also a fast process.
+The fact that shoes, belts, light jackets, laptops and 3-1-1 bags don’t have to be removed makes for an expedited trip through screening.

 My best guess on my LAX experience?
 My NEXUS card likely saved an hour that would have otherwise been spent in queues.
 Last year in Philadelphia, I figure it was closer to two hours.
 And I won’t even speculate on the queue-to-queue nightmare in Boston!

-NEXUS is a Canada-United States trusted traveller program for pre-approved low-risk Canadian and U.S. citizens and permanent residents travelling to, from or within the U.S. or Canada.
+NEXUS is a Canada-United States trusted traveller program.
+It’s for pre-approved low-risk Canadian and U.S. citizens and permanent residents travelling to, from or within the U.S. or Canada.
 Mexican nationals who are members of Mexico’s Viajero Confiable program can also apply for NEXUS membership.